yash-tatvic/amplitude-dev-center/docs/session-replay/sdks/standalone.md

 title: Session Replay Standalone SDK
 ---

 This article covers the installation of Session Replay using the standalone SDK.
 If you use a provider other than Amplitude for in-product analytics, choose this option.
-If your site is already instrumented with Amplitude, you can use the [Session Replay Browser SDK Plugin](/docs/session-replay/sdks/plugin).
+If your site is already instrumented with Amplitude, use the [Session Replay Browser SDK Plugin](/docs/session-replay/sdks/plugin).

 ## Before you begin